Anesu1/github-final-project/README.md

 # github-final-project
-**A calculatore that calculates simple interest given principal,** annual rate of intrest and time period in years./
+**A calculatore that calculates simple interest given principal,** annual rate of intrest and time period in years.

 **Input:/
   p,** principal amount/